redhat-nfvpe/kube-ansible/contrib/multi-cluster/README.md

 ## Giving access via SSH to people

 Firstly, you must set the `CLUSTERS` environment variable for this to work.
+Requires a Perl install on the machine you're running it from.

 ```
 export CLUSTERS=3